 Once the study is completed, which in some instances might be upon the publication of results or otherwise determined procedures for returning, destroying shared data or left over samples, or indefinitely storage should take place.
 Additional studies that include any data used in the original project need to be discussed among the original owners of the data before proceeding.
 This will initiate another project cycle and some of the steps described above may apply.

-This document will soon be prominently posted on the WBMT website (wbmt.org).
+\This document is posted on the WBMT website (wbmt.org).

-APPENDIX D2: WBMT MEMBER SOCIETY REGISTRY DTA
+APPENDIX D2: WBMT MEMBER SOCIETY REGISTRY DATA

 WBMT MEMBER SOCIETY REGISTRY DATA TRANSMISSION AGREEMENT